This post has already been read 9569 times!

 Why the interest in supply chain control towers?

 One reason control towers are popular is that in an effort to control costs, companies are sourcing supplies and manufacturing from around the world.
 This specialization and competition has been a good thing, and reduced the cost of goods dramatically.
-However it has stretched supply chains and introduced new problems, such as increased risk, longer logistics lead time and dealing with import and export regulations.
+However it has stretched supply chains and introduced new problems, such as increased risk, longer logistics lead time and multiple modes, and dealing with import and export regulations.

 At the same time, supply chains are not only longer, they’re more complex, with more companies involved in the production, distribution and selling of products.